AbolfazlMahkam/AbolfazlMahkam/README.md

 # 🌟 Hi there!
 I'm Abolfazl Mahkam

-I am a dedicated Front-End Developer with a passion for building responsive, user-friendly websites and web applications.
-Proficient in HTML, CSS, JavaScript, TypeScript, and modern frameworks like React.js, I specialize in transforming designs into functional, accessible, and visually appealing interfaces.
+I am a dedicated Full Stack JavaScript Developer with a passion for building responsive, user-friendly websites and web applications.
+Proficient in HTML, CSS, JavaScript, TypeScript, and modern frameworks across the entire stack, I specialize in creating end-to-end solutions that are functional, scalable, and visually appealing.
+On the frontend, I work with Vue/Nuxt and React/Next (with a strong preference for React and Next).
+On the backend, I'm fully proficient in Node.js, Express, and NestJS.
 My focus is on creating seamless digital experiences that meet user needs and solve real-world problems.

 # 🎓 Technologies I Excel In